Skull Base Surgery

 The diagnosis of growths or abnormalities that may require skull base surgery is based on your symptoms and a physical exam.
 Because this area cannot be seen directly, these exams and imaging studies are important parts of the diagnosis:

 Brain imaging studies.
-Special tests, such as MRI (magnetic resonance imaging), MRA (magnetic resonance angiogram), PET (positron emmission tomography) and CT (computerized tomography) scans, create pictures of the skull to help your medical team see a growth or abnormality.
+Special tests such as MRI, MRA (magnetic resonance angiogram), PET (positron emission tomography) and CT scans create pictures of the skull to help your medical team see a growth or abnormality.

 Biopsy.
 A small piece of a growth in the skull base may be taken out and looked at under a microscope.
 A biopsy may be done using an endoscope placed through the nose and sinuses.
 Biopsies may also be done by fine need aspiration (FNA), or excisional biopsy.

 Other tests.
 Your balance, cranial nerves, muscle activity, vision, and hearing may all be checked.
 Studies or scans of other areas and systems of the body may also be checked.